kevinburke/go-circle/README.md

 [![CircleCI](https://circleci.com/gh/kevinburke/go-circle.svg?style=svg)](https://circleci.com/gh/kevinburke/go-circle)

-This is a very incomplete wrapper for the CircleCI API.
-Currently we use it to fetch the latest build for a branch.
+This is a wrapper for the CircleCI API.
+Currently we use it to fetch the latest build for a branch, and wait for tests to finish on that branch.
+This fork exists because I left Shyp and wanted to keep developing the tool.

-You should treat the API as very unstable, library API's that grow from one or two methods to the whole API tend to not be designed very well, so probably at some point you will have to create a Client instance or something.

 ## Token Management